-- 16. Under Rule 3(a)(i) the Case Examiner has the power to refer an Allegation for consideration of an Interim Order.
+- 16. Under Rule 5(c) the Case Examiner has the power to refer a matter to Executive Counsel to apply for an Interim Order to be made by a Tribunal.
 Interim Orders are orders which impose restrictions on the Respondent pending the outcome of the FRC's investigation or proceedings.
-An Interim Order can only be made by the Enforcement Committee or Tribunal.
-A Case Examiner can only refer an Allegation to the Enforcement Committee for such orders. - 17.
-The procedure for Interim Orders is set out in Part 6 of the Rules.
-The Case Examiner's role is to conduct an early risk assessment to identify whether a case should be referred for consideration for an interim order by the Enforcement Committee and if so, to commence the notification process under Rule 59. - 18.
-Factors which might indicate that a case should be referred for an interim order to be considered by the Enforcement Committee include: - a. serious breaches of the Relevant Requirements; - b. ongoing risk of harm to investor, market or public confidence in the truth and fairness of the financial reporting of an entity;

-c. ongoing risk of significant financial detriment or other harm for those reliant on the statutory auditor or statutory audit firm's compliance with the relevant requirements.
+An Interim Order can only be made by the Tribunal. - 17.
+The procedure for Interim Orders is set out in Part 5 of the AEP.
+The Case Examiner's role is to conduct an early risk assessment to identify whether a case should be referred to Executive Counsel to apply for an Interim Order. - 18.
+Factors which might indicate that a case should be referred for an Interim Order include: - a) suspected serious breaches of the Relevant Requirements; - b) ongoing risk of harm to investor, market or public confidence in the truth and fairness of the financial reporting of an entity; - c) ongoing risk of significant financial detriment or other harm for those reliant on the Statutory Auditor or Statutory Audit Firm's compliance with the Relevant Requirements.